Thank you, Williamstown

 I would also like to thank the Friends of the Milne for sponsoring so many wonderful things - programs, conferences, computers, furniture, cameras, gardens, any whim or crazy wish always granted.
 I would like to thank Steven Dravis, Gillian Jones and all the members of the press for giving our library a plug whenever they could, showing up with cameras and notepads in hand to find out what was going on at the library.

 And finally, I offer a hearty thank you to our Trustees and Director, Patricia McLeod for entrusting me with such an important job.
 Children are often underserved and overlooked in our busy society, but not in Williamstown.
-That reminds me, yet another "shout-out" to the teachers
+That reminds me, yet another "shout-out" to the teachers and staff of our local schools and the great folks at our Youth Center.

 The New Spruces